Analysis | The problem with using the Squad as a proxy for ‘socialism’

 Two Republicans agreed with the Squad on more than half of the votes on which all five cast a vote.
 One was Rep. Jeff Van Drew (R-N.J.), who switched parties in 2019.

-It’s interesting to note that two Republicans with Cuban roots — Rep. Mario Diaz-Balart (R-Fla.), whose parents are from Cuba, and Rep. Carlos A. Gimenez (R-Fla.), who is from that country — voted with the Squad more than the Republican average.
+It’s interesting to note that two Republicans with Cuban roots — Rep. Mario Diaz-Balart (Fla.), whose parents are from Cuba, and Rep. Carlos A. Gimenez (Fla.), who is from that country — voted with the Squad more than the Republican average.
 Diaz-Balart voted with them about 37 percent of the time and Gimenez about 31 percent of the time.

-Pelosi came in under her party’s average; she voted with the Squad 91.2 percent of the time.
+Pelosi (D-Calif.) came in under her party’s average; she voted with the Squad 91.2 percent of the time.
 The feeling was mutual.
 Members of the Squad voted with Pelosi an average of 90 percent of the time.
 The Democratic average was 97.5 percent.

 Rubio inadvertently makes obvious how he’s trying to have it both ways.
 Demings is allied with the socialist wing of the party by voting with the Squad 94 percent of the time (we actually have it as just north of 95 percent) but is also hopelessly left-wing for being allied with Pelosi.
 But voting with the leader of the caucus and voting with a subset of the caucus are obviously different things, even if there’s a lot of overlap.

-If we compare how often members voted with Pelosi vs. the Squad, an interesting dynamic emerges.
+If we compare how often members voted with Pelosi vs. the Squad since 2019, an interesting dynamic emerges.
 Democratic members of the House voted more often with Pelosi by an average of about 3.2 percentage points.
 Among Republicans, the margin was narrower: about 1.3 points.
 Meaning that an average Republican member of the House was more likely to vote with the Squad over Pelosi than an average Democratic member.

 To be very clear, Republicans didn’t usually vote with either.
 And it makes sense that Republicans would be more likely to vote with the Squad than with Pelosi relative to Democrats.
 After all, Pelosi defines the Democratic Party line and Republicans definitionally reject that line.